brodsa/mgv-vorau/README.md

 - US9: As a frequent user, I want to see new photos or media from the choir activities.

 ### Structure
 The layout of the webpage takes into account all eight user stories.
-Firstly, the entire webpage is desinged in a responsive way to ensure that the web page is properly display on different devices (e.g. a mobile, a desktop).
-Secondly, the web page consists of three sites, containing the common components, i.e. navigation menu and footer.
+Firstly, the entire webpage is desinged in a responsive way to ensure that the webpage is properly displaied on different devices (e.g. a mobile, a desktop).
+Secondly, the webpage consists of three sites, containing the common components, i.e. navigation menu and footer.
 This helps the user to easily navigate through the content of the webpage.
 Lastly, the webpage contains other components or elements which are common practise in webdesign, i.e. logo, hero picture, copyright notice or external links.

 #### **Navigation Menu**